rhysd/node-ubuntu-version/README.md

 `getUbuntuVersion` is a function to get Ubuntu version information.

-When this function is called on OSes other than Linux or when `lsb_release` command shows that it is not Ubuntu, the returned `Promise` value will be resolved as `null`.
+When this function is called on OSes other than Linux, when `lsb_release` command shows that it is not Ubuntu or when `lsb_release` command is not found, the returned `Promise` value will be resolved as `null`.

-When running `lsb_release` command failed with non-zero exit status, the returned promise will be rejected with an `Error` object which describes how the command failed.
+When running `lsb_release` command failed with non-zero exit status, the returned `Promise` value will be rejected with an `Error` object which describes how the command failed.

 Otherwise the returned promise will be resolved as an object which meets `UbuntuVersion` interface.